MrFriendCS/H-CS/docs/H-CS-SDD.md

 #### Positive index

-It is possible to use a negative values, with `0` being the first element.
+It is possible to use positive index values, with `0` being the first element.
 ```
 Index: 0  1  2  3  4  5  6  7  8  9  10
 Value: H  e  l  l  o     W  o  r  l  d